-For the last several years there is no question that financing has been the most difficult hurdle in buying a business.
+Until recently there is no question that financing has been the most difficult hurdle in buying a business.
 With the collapse of the financial markets in late 2007 and the onset of the Great Recession, traditional sources of funding pretty much dried up.

 But as I update this article, the situation is much improved.
 Consumer and business confidence are up and banks are lending money again.
-That being said, however, we’re still not quite where we were back before the recession in the availability of loans for business acquisitions.

 So let’s review the current available options for financing.
 There are five places to find money for the purchase of a business.
 We’ll discuss each below.

 Many times the older generation in a family will loan the down payment or the entire amount needed to a promising member of the family’s younger generation.
 If your family is willing to loan you the money, one word of advice is in order.
 Have a very clear understanding as to how the debt is to be handled and put it in writing in the form of a legal note.

 And even though it is family, I also suggest that the note carry a market rate of interest.
 The written note with a reasonable rate of interest will not attract the attention of the IRS who otherwise might try to reclassify the loan as a taxable gift or income.
 Also, a legal note that earns interest might help keep peace in the family, particularly among other family members who might be a tad jealous.